 Organisational and administrative support is readily available through the Distance Learning Organiser at Informa Connect and the Senior Programme Officer at King's College London.
 However, this programme is designed and delivered in a format that requires the student to study independently.
 Although academic staff will be available via the programme website for student queries, they do not tutor on a one-to-one basis.
 Students who enter this programme need to be aware of the commitment required to study for his challenging and rewarding degree course.
 The distance learning programme offers much freedom to suit professionals, therefore students need to bring self-discipline and self-motivation to be successful.

 There will be two intensive weekend seminars held on the Strand Campus at King's College or at another venue in central London.
 These will be held in November/December 2020 and in March/April 2021.
 Authors and tutors will lecture and revise study material for two full days at each weekend.
 Seminars are recorded to view for those students who cannot attend the seminars.
 It is strongly recommended that students benefit from these intensive revision sessions.

 Students will be required to submit three 2000 word assignments in April of the first year.

 The three-hour written examination will take place during May 2021 either at King's College London or a different venue in London.
 Arrangements can be made to sit the exam at a venue in your country.
 This arrangement carries a fee by King's College London and the invigilating institution.
 Successful candidates will obtain the Postgraduate Diploma in EU Law.
 Results are graded into Pass (50-59%), Merit (60-69%) and Distinction (70%+).

 The follow-up MA is open to students who complete the Diploma at Merit level.
-It involves the research for and writing of a dissertation under supervision from a King’s academic.
+It involves the research for and writing of a dissertation under supervision.
 You are expected to spend at least 110 hours engaged in self-directed study.
 You are assessed exclusively by your dissertation which needs to be passed with at least 50%.